Discontinuous collocation methods and gravitational self-force applications: Smooth functions

+Fast methods for computing the matrices have been developed \cite{Fornberg1998,Fornberg1988,Fornberg2006,Sadiq2011,Welfert1997} and implemented in computational libraries and software.
+For instance, the Wolfram Language command

-\verb @``DifferentiationMatrix'' \\ \\uses Fornberg's algorithm to compute the \verb n -th derivative matrix \verb Dn , given the list of grid-points \verb X={x0,x1,x2,...,xN} , at the desired order of approximation \verb m .
-The latter is an integer satisfying $n \le m \le N$ that yields a finite-difference error $\mathcal{O}(\Delta x ^{m})$, where $\Delta x$ is the maximum local grid spacing.
+uses Fornberg's algorithm \cite{Fornberg1998,Fornberg1988,Fornberg2006} to compute the $n$-th order differentiation matrix \verb Dn , given the list of grid-points $X =\{x_0,x_1,x_2,...,x_N\}$, at the desired order of approximation $m$.
+The latter is an integer satisfying $n \le m \le N$ that yields a finite-difference error $\mathcal{O}(\Delta x ^ { m } )$, where $\Delta x $ is the maximum local grid spacing.

 A choice $m<N$ yields a composite derivative matrix of size $N+1$ constructed from centred $(m+1)$-point stencils.
-For example, the choice $n=1$ and $m=2$ computes $1^{\rm st}$ derivatives of $2^{\rm nd}$ order polynomials (given by Eq.~\eqref{PolyNLagrange1} for $N=2$) to construct the centred finite-difference approximation
+For example, the choice $n=1$ and $m=2$ computes $1^{\rm st}$ derivatives of $2^{\rm nd}$-order polynomials [given by Eq.~\eqref{PolyNLagrange1} for $N=2$] to construct the centred finite-difference approximation

-The entire domain $[a,b]$ is covered in a composite fashion (that is, the above formula is applied repeatedly at each node $x_i$ using only nearest neighbour points).
+The entire domain $[a,b]$ is covered in a composite fashion (that is, the above formula is applied repeatedly at each node $x_i$ using only nearest-neighbour points).
 This gives the centred-derivative matrix

 for all $i=1,\dots,N-1$, while one-sided finite differences are used at the end-points $i=0,N$.